 Should a subject be inaccessible from one of the tracks then Zimanga vehicles are permitted to go off-road to get you into that perfect shooting position.

-Whilst the game drives at Zimanga are top-notch, the truly memorable experience at Zimanga is their two hides that are currently in use.
+Whilst the game drives at Zimanga are top-notch, the truly memorable experience at Zimanga is their five hides that are currently in use.

 Zimanga has a diverse range of wildlife including four of the Big Five and also including cheetah and wild dogs.
 The reserve has plenty to offer in terms of unbelievable sightings, from the smallest shrew to the largest of all African mammals, the elephant and over 400-plus recorded bird species.

 So, who should visit Zimanga?

 Well, for starters, serious nature/wildlife photograpohers of course.
 One just has to have a look at some of the photos from this reserve to see the quality of the images produced by advanced wildlife photographers.